kafisatz/AES.jl/README.md

 # AES.jl
-an extremly slow aes implementation, see also http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197.pdf
+a toy (and thus very slow) implementation of AES in Julia, see also http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197.pdf